Our Sector Policies

 Joséphine CHEVALLIER, ESG Strategy Expert Leader

 Ostrum Asset Management has rolled out a series of strict exclusion and sector policies to exclude all sectors and issuers that do not comply with certain fundamental responsibility standards from our investment universe.
-Somme policies apply to all our funds (weapons), while others cover all our open-ended funds (coal, tobacco, worst offenders).
+Somme policies apply to all our funds (controversial weapons, Worst Offenders), while others cover all our open-ended funds (Tobacco, Coal, Oil and Gas*).
 We also offer tailored exclusion policies for our clients to support them in meeting their own individual goals.

 Coal: an ambitious sector policy